 Provides advice on IPR protection, including information on the registration of patents and trademarks.

 Sri Lanka has made progress towards establishing IP protection mechanisms in line with international standards.
-The government has taken steps over the last five years to integrate relevant offices and streamline IP protection activities, however local agent of U.S. brands still citicize that enforcement of IP protection is lacking.
+The government has taken steps over the last five years to integrate relevent offices and streamline IP protection activities, however local agent of U.S. brands still citicize that enforcement of IP protection is lacking.
 The Sri Lankan government has committed to join the Madrid Protocol, but necessary laws have yet to be enacted.

 The Sri Lankan government has made attempts at improving the National Intellectual Property Office (NIPO) by upgrading and modernizing its infrastructure and recruiting new examiners for both trademark and patents, which has led to decrease in backlogs in trademark and patent examinations.

 United States Government engagement

 The United States and Sri Lanka engage on Intellectual Property Rights (IPR) primarily through the United States-Sri Lanka Trade and Investment Framework Agreement (TIFA).
 In addition, the United States and Sri Lanka continue to have dialogue through various fora and work together towards supporting Sri Lanka in developing a stronger IP ecosystem.
 The U.S. Government interacts with Customs, Police, Universities and Judicial officials, as well as industry organizations to discuss ways to strengthen the IP enforcement ecosystem in Sri Lanka.

 The Government of Sri Lanka has taken several steps in recent years towards developing its IP system.